 Halong Bay in Quang Ninh Province

 The central land is the land of beaches, highlands, and resilient people.
 Hardly a year goes by without natural disasters striking the central coast.
-Nonetheless, its buoyant people and its time-honored cultural heritage stand strong as ever.
-Go to Hue to see Vietnamese royal architecture of the past centuries, to experience culinary expertise of Hue people and to listen to their distinctive, melodious accent.
+Nonetheless, its buoyant people and its time-honored cultural heritage stand as strong as ever.
+Go to Hue to see Vietnamese royal architecture of the past centuries, experience the culinary expertise of the Hue people, and listen to their distinctive, melodious accent.

-Or opt for Hoi An - the city of beauteous lanterns and warm-colored walls along the Ancient Town (which is, subjectively speaking, more bewitching than the one in Hanoi).
-Admire the quaint old-aged houses which are in fact inhabited by the contemporary people or house several current first-class restaurants.
-And by the way, Hoi An people’s culinary skills really rival with those of Hue people.
+Or opt for Hoi An – the city of beauteous lanterns and warm-colored walls along the Ancient Town (subjectively speaking, more bewitching than the one in Hanoi).
+Admire the quaint old-aged houses, which are, in fact, inhabited by contemporary people, or house several current first-class restaurants.
+And by the way, Hoi An people’s culinary skills really rival those of Hue people.

 Now you may wonder where are the “beaches” we mentioned.
 Well, only a reasonable distance away, we have Da Nang and Nha Trang.
-Da Nang, invariably promoted across many local newspapers as the most livable city, embraces not only pristine beaches but also state-of-the-art bridges and amusement parks rarely seen anywhere else in Vietnam.
-Also featuring immaculate coastal curves but the beauty of Nha Trang begs to differ (check out the link to see for yourself), and religion seems to be more salient here too.
+Da Nang, invariably promoted across many local newspapers as the most livable city, embraces pristine beaches and state-of-the-art bridges and amusement parks rarely seen anywhere else in Vietnam.
+Also features immaculate coastal curves, but the beauty of Nha Trang begs to differ (check out the link to see for yourself), and religion seems to be more salient here too.

 Lastly, the “mountains” as aforementioned.
 Tay Nguyen, or Central Highlands, occupying a mammoth portion of the Central area, is the home to multiple ethnic minorities and exceptional musical instruments of Vietnam.
 Compared to those in the North West, ethnic groups in Tay Nguyen appear to favor simpler and more subtle brocade clothing styles.
 Definitely worth a visit.